Automated Pull Requests with Gradle

 }

 Important: Pinning your dependency version is a best practice.
 Only a pinned version allows you to control remediation through security and quality policies.
-For the above example, version 2.2.8 might pass policy check, but version 2.2.9 might not.
+For the above example, version 2.2.8 might pass a policy check, but version 2.2.9 might not.
 A version range does not allow this type of control.